 3. Visit Sheikh Mohammed Centre for Cultural Understanding

 Sheikh Mohammed Centre of Cultural Understanding (SMCCU) in the Al Fahidi Historical District is among the most viable places to explore the ways of life and culture of the Emirati.
-The cultural meals are held at the centre where guests can sit on the carpets and eat Emirati food and ask questions about the customs and religion, as well as history, without being restricted to a subject.
-They also visit these areas by organised visits to the Mosque tours, the souks, the old lanes of Al Fahidi, etc.
+The cultural meals are held at the centre where guests can sit on the carpets and eat Emirati food.
+Visitors can also inquire about customs and religion, as well as history.

 4. Enjoy Coffee Deliciousness at Coffee Museum